sfusurge/styleguide/README.md

 - [@sfusurge/eslint-config](config/eslint) (`eslint`)
 - [@sfusurge/craco-config](config/craco) (`craco`)

+## Using GitHub Actions

+In order to properly use the presets within the GitHub Actions CI environment, you first need to add repository access on `https://github.com/orgs/sfusurge/packages/npm/<package-name>/settings` for each preset.

 ## Contributing

 To release a new package, create and push a new tag in the format of `v1.2.3`.
 The CI will automatically publish the packages with the version `1.2.3`.